 Fields of Study: Humanities, Social Sciences

 The program provides you with intensive Arabic language training along with a multifaceted academic analysis of Moroccan culture and history.
 In addition to classroom study, you have the opportunity to experience different aspects of Morocco through a variety of cultural activities, field trips, day trips, and overnight excursions.
-In addition to learning colloquial and Modern Standard Arabic, you’ll take three elective courses taught in English.
+You’ll take colloquial Moroccan and Modern Standard Arabic, along with three elective courses taught in English.

 Unique study opportunities